 Personal information about you can be used for the following purposes:

-- in our day-to-day work
+in our day-to-day work;

-- to respond to any queries, you may have
+to respond to any queries you may have;

-- to improve the quality and safety of care
+to improve the quality and safety of care.

-This may include any personal information that you choose to share with us, but we will treat this as confidential and protect it accordingly.
+This may include any personal information that you have choose to share with us, but we will treat this as confidential and protect it accordingly.

 Information about people who share their experiences with us by other means

-Our staff and volunteers will visit different health and social care settings as part of their role to evaluate how services are being delivered.
-We also receive phone calls and requests for information directly from members of the public as part of our signposting service.
+There are a number of ways that we collect feedback from people about their experiences of using health and social care services day to day.
+Our staff will visit different health and social care settings as part of their role to evaluate how services are being delivered.
+We also receive phone calls and requests for information directly from members of public as part of our signposting service.

 Where personally identifiable information is collected we will ensure that we have your consent to keep it and we will be clear on how we intend to use your information.

-We must ensure that where consent is required it will be freely given, used only for agreed specific and unambiguous purposes and that you are well informed about how the information will be kept.
+We must ensure that where consent is freely given, data is used only for agreed specific and unambiguous purposes and that you are well informed about how the information will be kept.
 This includes where it will be stored, details on security and for how long it will be kept.
 We will comply with current data protection legislation at all times.
-Personal information may be collected with your consent through:

-- Our signposting and advice service
+Our signposting and advice service

-- When we receive feedback by phone, outreach work or through surveys
+When we receive feedback by phone, outreach work or through surveys

-- Enter and View activity
+Enter and View activity

-- Personal data received from other sources
+Personal data received from other sources

 On occasion we will receive information from the families, friends and carers of people who access health and social care services.
 We use this data to inform providers and commissioners to help them deliver services that work for you.

 Where it is practically possible, we will make sure that we have your consent to use information that is about you.
 We will only process your personal data where there is a lawful basis to do so under current data protection legislation.

 Sharing your data with Healthwatch England

-We are required to share information with Healthwatch England to ensure that your views are considered at a national level.
+We are required to share information with Healthwatch England to ensure your views are considered at a national level.
 This enables them to analyse service provision across the country and supply the Department of Health and national commissioners with the information you provide.